BonkiTheDane/TicTacToe/README.md

 # TicTacToe
-This is a console based TicTacToe game, not much else to it really.
+This is a console based TicTacToe game, made in about ~2 hours, later refactored to use for my personal website.